hannahchan/Scaffold.Service/Scaffold/Docs/Docker.md

 ## Running the Web API Locally in Docker ##

-Scaffold.WebApi can be run locally in Docker without installing the prerequisites .NET Core and PostgreSQL.
+Scaffold can be run locally in Docker without installing the prerequisites .NET Core and PostgreSQL.
 To run the Web API in Docker locally and in the background, run;

 `docker-compose up -d`